• Welcome

 2018 College Access Fund Donations Made a Difference for 2019 High School Grads

 We help out in these small, but big ways; 12th graders submit applications for assistance with some unaffordable essentials.
-Below are the fortunate recipients of All Out for Change scholarship fund awards thanks to your support:
+Below are the fortunate recipients of All Out for Change® Supplemental Scholarship Fund awards thanks to your support:

 Iisis: